FeatureBaseDB/featurebase-examples/kafka-starter/README.md

 ## Install and Start Kafka
 Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

-We'll be using Kafka to send data to FeatureBase via the Kafka ingestor.
+We'll be using Kafka to send data to FeatureBase via the Kafka consumer.

 To install Kafka, head over to Kafka's [download page](https://kafka.apache.org/downloads) in your browser and download one of the binary builds (which one doesn't matter, just don't download the source tarball).

-In a new terminal, move the tarball into `code` and use `tar` to uncompress the file:
+In a new terminal, move the tarball into `code` and use `tar` to un-compress the file:

 ```
 cd ~/code